 About

 Lori Roman is president of the American Constitutional Rights Union (ACRU), an organization founded as a “constructive alternative” or counterpoint to the liberal American Civil Liberties Union (ACLU).
-The ACRU has dubbed officials who implement pandemic-related safety precautions such as mask wearing “crisis tyrants.”
-The organization files amicus briefs and uses fear-mongering in favor of gun rights, voting restrictions, and other measures.
-Its website also links to The Heritage Foundation’s report on alleged voter fraud.
+During the pandemic, the ACRU dubbed officials who implemented safety precautions such as social distancing or mask-wearing “crisis tyrants.”
+The organization files amicus briefs and uses fear-mongering to push for gun rights, voting restrictions, and other measures.
+Its website also links to The Heritage Foundation’s Election Fraud Database, which tracks alleged voter fraud.

-From 2006–08, Roman served as executive director of the American Legislative Exchange Council (ALEC), a right-wing, corporate bill mill.
+From 2006–08, Roman served as executive director of the American Legislative Exchange Council (ALEC), a pay-to-play operation in which state legislators and corporate lobbyists meet behind closed doors to write model bills to advance a radical right-wing, pro-corporate agenda.
 Earlier in her career, she worked for the U.S. Department of Education, first as the director of school choice and senior advisor on Family Educational Rights and then as deputy director/chief of staff of the White House Center for Faith-Based and Community Initiatives during the George W. Bush administration.
-She holds a bachelor’s degree from the University of Michigan and an M.S. in Administration from Central Michigan University.
+Roman holds a bachelor’s degree from the University of Michigan and an M.S. in Administration from Central Michigan University.

 January 6, 2021